ShaneGH/DirectTest/README.md

 ```

 ## How Dynamox is different

-Unit testing is a long and often boring task.
+Unit testing is a long and boring task.
 It is thankless and time consuming.
 Dynamox is a reaction to this.
-Rather than attempting to make unit testing sexy (it isn't..... it REALLY isn't), dynamox is built to reduce the amount of code you have to write in order to test, giving you faster turnaround time and tests which look more similar to the code which they are testing.
+Rather than attempting to make unit testing sexy (it isn't..... it REALLY isn't), dynamox is built to reduce the amount of code you have to write in order to test, giving you faster turnaround time and test code which flows better an more naturally than it could within the bounds of strong typing and .Net expressions.

-Dynamox does this by sacrificing strong typing, so that you can work within the bounds of the logic you wish to execute, not the classes you wish to look like.
+Dynamox is dynamic.
+It sacrifices strong typing, so that you can work within the bounds of the logic you wish to execute, not the classes you wish to look like.

 Lets have a closer look at the example in the introduction to mocking section.